 Next … it’s time to cleanse.
 Straight after steaming splash your face (and neck) with warm water.
 Don’t make it too hot.
 Pour some cleanser into your palms and rub it all over your face and neck using your fingertips (or a facial brush if you have one).
 Lightly massage the cleanser all over your face and neck for about a minute then rinse off with warm water and pat dry with a soft towel.

 The third step … is to exfoliate!
 In order to rid your complexion of dead skin cells and promote new cell growth a gentle exfoliation is the key.
 Nothing too harsh though, and when I say a scrub, I mean using an exfoliating scrub – I am definitely not suggesting you scrub your face.
 The product will do the work…gently as she goes is the key so you do not damage your skin.
 Then simply splash off the scrub with warm water and pat dry again with a soft towel.

 Step Four … is to tone.
 This involves placing a gentle toner on a cotton wool ball and gently wipe over your face and neck, where you have just exfoliated.

-The Last Step … in this rejuvenating process if the hydration step.
+The Last Step … in this rejuvenating process is the hydration step.
 I mentioned earlier that this final fifth step is moisturising or applying oils.
 What this means is depending on your personal preference you may (or may not) wish to apply oils to your face.
 I can assure you that applying essential oils (OF COURSE) diluted in a good quality base oil is the ultimate hydration and it will not increase the oiliness in your skin as on the contrary, a blend of the right essential oils provide much needed nutrition to our skin.
-However we don’t need to apply oils every day, so I tend to use a night cream for five out of seven nights (my favourite is Dew of Youth Night Cream), and an oil blend in base oil (at a maximum of 2.5% essential oil) on the other two nights.
+However we don’t need to apply oils every day, so I tend to use a night serum for five out of seven nights (my favourite is Lavender Night Cocoon), and an oil blend in base oil (at a maximum of 2.5% essential oil) on the other two nights.